alemar11/mangapy/README.md

 ## Usage

-Mangapy let you download manga chapters as images (default) or pdfs:
+Mangapy let you download manga chapters as images (default) or pdfs.
+Use 'mangapy -h' to get a list of all the availabe options.

 Downloads all Bleach chatpers as images inside the *Downloads* folder (from Fanfox source).
 ```